uratol/Home-on-Rails/README.md

 	at_click
 	...

-Все эти события программируются через web-интерфейс и хранятся для в поле behavior_script для каждого объекта отдельно.
+All these events are programmed via the web interface and stored in the **behavior_script** field for each object separately.

-Пример реакции на датчик движения:
+Example of response to a motion sensor:

     at_change do
         light1.on!
 5.minutes
     end

 ## Getting Started